 The extenders are available in various lengths (3″, 5″, 7″, 8″+ 11″), but for most people, the smallest 3″ extension (actual total length is 4.7″) puts the buckle at a very convenient height.
 No more stabbing the seat belt tongue blindly hoping to hear that reassuring click as it finally mates with the buckle.

-Rather than having the added extension look so obvious when the seat is empty (see photo ⇓ below), and since I had a pair of padded “Fiat” shoulder pads I had previously purchased on eBay for around $8 (I felt that rather than make the seat belt more comfortable on the shoulders, they did the opposite), I wrapped a shoulder pad around the extended buckle assembly, secured the velcro strip that runs the entire length of the pad, to end up with a nice finished look, as shown in the ⇑ top photo.
+Rather than having the added extension look so obvious when the seat is empty (see photo ⇓ below), and since I had a pair of padded “Fiat” shoulder pads I had previously purchased on eBay for around $8 (I felt that rather than make the seat belt more comfortable on the shoulders, they did the opposite; they are available with Abarth logos as well), I wrapped a shoulder pad around the extended buckle assembly, secured the Velcro strip that runs the entire length of the pad, to end up with a nice finished look, as shown in the ⇑ top photo.